What is APR and how does it work?

-You’ll see APRs disclosed on all types of credit accounts, including:
+You will see APRs disclosed on all types of accounts, including:

-An APR can be fixed, meaning it stays the same for the life of the loan, or variable.
-Variable APRs are tied to an index rate; if that index rate goes up or down, your APR follows suit.
+APR can be fixed, meaning it stays the same for the life of the loan, or variable, which means it’s tied to an index rate.
+If that index rate goes up or down, your APR follows suit.
 Variable APRs are more often associated with credit cards, while loans typically have fixed APRs.

-It’s important to note that APR is different from APY (annual percentage yield), so double-check to know which number you’re looking at.
-Learn more about the difference between APY and APR.
+It’s important to note that APR is different from annual percentage yield, or APY, so double-check to know which number you’re looking at.

 How is APR calculated?